Comparing the Pros and Cons of Going to College

 Networking

-College offers opportunities to network on campus, through classes, career fairs, student organizations, and more.
+College offers opportunities to network on campus, through classes, at career fairs, through student organizations, and more.
 Career development offices at colleges and universities also help students network and connect with career and internship opportunities.

 Lower Unemployment